architkansal/architkansal.github.io/_posts/2019-07-01-Taking-AXL-to-Production.md

 * Ability to publish AXL code (this is necessary to make the code available for deployment)
 * Minimal version control (ability to checkout a previous version of AXL code)

-## AXL in Motion - Arcesium Margin-Replication Use-Case:
+## The AXL Impact - Arcesium Margin-Replication Use Case

 A few benefits that AXL provides: